jeffreybaird/messages-lab/README.md

 ### Posting a Params hash from a ruby script

-* first try posting a hash to a url `Typhoeus.post(uri, {key: 'value'})` and put the debugger into your post route.
+* first try posting a hash to a url `Typhoeus.post(uri, :body => {:key => 'value'})` and put the debugger into your post route.
 Then, in the console print out "params."
 You can do this in your post_message.rb script like this:

 ````ruby
   uri = "127.0.0.1:9393/"